horia141/horia141.github.io/_drafts/raynor.md

 }
 {% endhighlight %}

-It again defines just a `filter` function which checks that the input is positive, via `Number.isInteger`. `NumberMarshaller`, is where things get more interesting.
+It again defines just a `filter` function which checks that the input is positive, via `Number.isInteger`. `NumberMarshaller` is where things get more interesting.
 It looks like:

 {% highlight js %}
 export class NumberMarshaller extends BaseNumberMarshaller<number> {